-It is my pleasure to present the draft version of Lakeshore's 2023 Budget to Council and community members.
+It is my pleasure to present Lakeshore's 2023 Budget to Council and community members.

 This document represents a culmination of work from across the organization, and I would like to thank everyone who played a part in its creation.